Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Supportive seat for long sits Velvet-style upholstery runs warm
+Supportive on long sits Velvet-feel fabric runs warm

 Better Homes & Gardens Emerson Sofa